 · Cockroaches are older than dinosaurs – Cockroaches have been around since the time of dinosaurs.
 Recent studies show that they evolved 359 million years ago, in the Carboniferous period.

-· Some female cockroaches does not need male to mate– Some female cockroaches are capable of reproducing by themselves if they are caught in a situation where there is no male to be found.
+· Some female cockroaches do not need a male to mate– Some female cockroaches are capable of reproducing by themselves if they are caught in a situation where there is no male to be found.
 Female roach can also store enough sperm to last them a lifetime and stay pregnant for life.

-· Cockroaches do fart – an American cockroach dispenses 35g methane a year, which is more than 43 times of their average body weight.
+· Cockroaches do fart – an American cockroach dispenses 35g of methane a year, which is more than 43 times their average body weight.

 · A cockroach can walk on ice – Cockroach does not survive well in an extreme cold or hot conditions.
 However, Japanese cockroach is an exemption for cold temperature.
 It can hibernate under the snow and able to withstand the cold up to 8° below zero degree.
 In can defrost itself when the temperature rises up.

 · Not all cockroaches are pests – Only 1% of all cockroach species are considered as pests that invade homes and can be a danger to humans.
-Some cockroaches are kept as pets like the Madagascar hissing cockroach.
+Some cockroaches are kept as pets, like the Madagascar hissing cockroach.

 You may be fascinated with these facts, but then again, most cockroaches can be a real danger to humans.
 They are known to spread a wide range of diseases by contaminating our food with their waste and saliva.
 A decomposing cockroach can also cause a severe allergy condition when the excrement and debris become airborne.
-This is extremely dangerous especially to those suffering breathing difficulty.
+This is extremely dangerous especially to those suffering breathing difficulties.
 If your house or building is infested, it is strongly recommended to contact a professional pest control expert to exterminate the pest.